druid-io/tranquility/README.md

 2 * #partitions * #replicants).
 The number of partitions and replicants both default to 1 (single partition, single copy) and can be tuned using a ClusteredBeamTuning object.

-## Recommended Operations
+## Guarantees

-At Metamarkets we send all of our data through Tranquility in real-time, but also store a copy in S3 and follow up with a nightly Hadoop batch indexing job to re-ingest the data.
-This is because even though Tranquility tries reasonably hard to preserve your data, it does not guarantee that events will be processed exactly once.
+Tranquility operates under a best-effort design.
+It tries reasonably hard to preserve your data, by allowing you to set up replicas and by retrying failed pushes for a period of time, but it does not guarantee that your events will be processed exactly once.
 In some conditions, it can drop or duplicate events:

 - Events with timestamps outside your configured windowPeriod will be dropped.
-- If you suffer too many Druid Middle Manager failures, some partially indexed data will be lost.
-You can mitigate this risk by using a higher number of replicas.
+- If you suffer more Druid Middle Managers failures than your configured replicas count, some partially indexed data may be lost.
-- If there is a persistent issue that prevents communication with the Druid indexing service, and retry policies are exhausted during that period, some events will be dropped.
+- If there is a persistent issue that prevents communication with the Druid indexing service, and retry policies are exhausted during that period, or the period lasts longer than your windowPeriod, some events will be dropped.
 - If there is an issue that prevents Tranquility from receiving an acknowledgement from the indexing service, it will retry the batch, which can lead to duplicated events.
 - If you are using Tranquility inside Storm, various parts of the Storm architecture have an at-least-once design and can lead to duplicated events.

+Our approach at Metamarkets is to send all of our data through Tranquility in real-time, but to also mitigate these risks by storing a copy in S3 and following up with a nightly Hadoop batch indexing job to re-ingest the data.
+This setup allows us to mitigate other risks as well, including data coming in later than expected, or needing to be revised after initial ingestion.